How to Choose a Credit Card

 Step 2: Narrow Down the Type of Credit Card You Want

-It’s crucial to have a very clear idea of your monthly spending habits.
-Create a budget to see where your money is going, and figure out how a credit card will figure into your larger financial situation.
-Look at what you’ll be using your card for most, and consider the features and rewards that make the most sense in your particular circumstance.
-Where will the rewards make the biggest impact on your monthly budget?
-For instance, if you know that you’ll be able to pay off your credit card debt at the end of every month, then a low credit rate isn’t that important, and a rewards card makes more sense.
-But if you know that you won’t be able to pay off your card that regularly, a low credit rate is much more important.
+If you do decide a credit card would be helpful, look at what you’ll be using the card for most and consider the features and rewards that fit your finances.
+Where will the rewards have the biggest impact on your monthly budget?
+For instance, if you know that you’ll be able to pay off your credit card debt at the end of every month, then a low interest rate isn’t that important, and a rewards card makes more sense.
+But if you know that you won’t be able to pay off your entire balance regularly, a low interest rate is much more important.

 Step 4: Read the Fine Print–Especially on Fees and Penalties

-Another thing to look out for is introductory low or zero interest rates that spike once the initial period is over.
+Another thing to watch for is introductory low or zero interest rates that spike once the initial period is over.
 This applies to rewards-based cards as well.
 All reward and cash-back programs come with their own restrictions listed in the terms and conditions, so make sure you read those carefully.